composer/composer/doc/05-repositories.md

 #### notify_batch

-The `notify_batch` field allows you to specify an URL template for a URL that will be called every time a user installs a package.
+The `notify_batch` field allows you to specify an URL that will be called every time a user installs a package.
 The URL can be either an absolute path (that will use the same domain as the repository) or a fully qualified URL.

 An example value: